annotell/public-docs/docs-src/docs/annotation-integration/review.md

 * **Description** - a string describing what should be improved
 * **Sensor ID** - the identifier of the [sensor](../kognic-io/overview#sensor-specification) where the error appears
 * **Frame ID** - the identifier of the [frame](../kognic-io/overview#sequential-frames) the error appears
-* **Object ID** - the UUID of a particular object that is subject to this particular feedback
+* **Object ID** - the identifier of a particular object that is subject to this particular feedback
 * **Pin** - a pointer to a specific area where something is of interest, this can be used to indicate missing objects (a pin contains mandatory x and y coordinates with an optional z coordinate, the coordinate unit in images are pixels and is sensor specific in 3d data)